cr-norris/karma-bird-house/_happenings/60-years-of-bread-puppet.md

 images:
   - 'https://ucarecdn.com/ae429421-cb56-4e82-a4d3-db11da6cc8a9~1/nth/0/'
 ---
 Join us for the opening reception of _60 Years of Bread & Puppet_ on Friday, September 8th from 6–9pm!
 We will be joined by Peter Schumann for a Fiddle Rant, and Bread & Puppet Press for a silkscreen workshop with [Iskra Print Collective](https://www.iskraprint.com/).
 Works on exhibition span the 60 years of Bread & Puppet history, including puppets, prints, and painted banners.
 There will be Bread & Puppet prints available for sale during the opening reception.
-Bread & Puppet will be providing their bread and aioli.This event is free and open to all!
+Bread & Puppet will be providing their bread and aioli.
+This event is free and open to all!

 The exhibition is on view Monday – Saturday, from 8:00am – 3:00pm.

+The exhibition is free of charge and open to all.
+The gallery is wheelchair accessible.

 There is a shop of Bread & Puppet prints and calendars in the gallery, purchases can be made through Kestrel Cafe.